 How many marks were rejected?
 What is a breakdown of the reasons?

-What is the TMCH process (if any) relating to marks that are cancelled or expire: reactive (e.g. TM owner/agent obligations) and proactive, if any.

 How many SMD files has the TMCH cancelled?
 How many TMCH disputes have been brought relating to SMD file validity for TMs that are cancelled/expired?

 Have there been any Sunrise DRPs relating to marks relied on at Sunrise which had already expired or been cancelled?